canonical/charmed-openstack-upgrader/developing/how-to-update-openstack-upgrade-path.md

 versions for charm `designate-bind`.
 Similarly, for charm `gnocchi`, the versions can be found using `cmadison gnocchi`.

-The list of package need to be updated are:
+The list of packages need to be updated are:

 ```shell
 # Install rmadison